GoLearnToCode/kiei924-fall16/weeks/2/homework.md

 ## CSS Guidelines

 Add visual styles that apply good design principles and that are responsive across a variety of devices and platforms.
-(You should rename your original index.html, if you want to keep it.)

 You should:

 - Link to the Bootstrap CSS framework in your HEAD tag
 - Utilize the Bootstrap grid system to create a logical separation in your design elements (e.g. header, content, sidebar, footer) on medium-sized (992px wide and up) devices and up
-- Ensure that on small sized devices (768px and up), you can still see content and a sidebar, and that content is not simply stacked
+- Ensure that on smaller sized devices, like a tablet or phone, your site is still usable.
+Content should be stacked.
 - Use at least one of Bootstrap's built-in CSS classes to style HTML elements.
 Examples:
   - Make a link look like a button
   - Style a table
-  - Make an image square, rounded, or circle
+  - Manipulate an image (make it square, circle, etc. or responsive in size)
 - Use at least one other Bootstrap design component
   - Nav
   - Navbar
   - Label
   - Alert
   - Etc.
+- Use your own CSS in addition to Bootstrap, in order to customize the look of your site.
+Override at least 3 of Bootstrap's style rules.
+- Use Font Awesome and/or Google Fonts to add custom typography/icongraphy to your site.

 Commit and sync your changes to your Github account no later than 11:59pm on Thursday.